saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 number of reviews and app rating.
 As the number of reviews increased the app rating was concentrated at approximately 4.5 - which was consistent with apps holding smaller number of reviews.
-In general, though, there is a possiible weak positive relationship between log(Reviews) and Rating.
+In general, though, there is a possible weak positive relationship between log(Reviews) and Rating.

 ![](final-writeup_files/figure-gfm/size-rating-1.png)<!-- -->